k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 }
 ```

-In the above example, the role named "deploy" has 3 associated operations and API key "t1234".
-When applied, the roles and API keys will be created, if not exist yet at Fabric, and the defined permissions are associated to them.
+In the above example, the role named "deploy" has 3 associated operations and an API key "t1234".
+When applied, the roles and API keys will be created, if they do not already exist at Fabric, and the defined permissions will be associated with them.

-## Users Credentials
+## User Credentials

-Users may be defined in Fabric system DB and shall accordingly be associated to roles, as follows:
+Users may be defined in Fabric system DB and shall accordingly be associated with roles, as follows:
 - Assign a role to the user by either Admin UI (Security tab) or ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-role-role-to-user-user)).

-Note: When Fabric integrates with an external authenticator, Fabric does neither manage nor store users' information, and the users' permissions are applied by roles.
-For more information about User Identification and Access Management - read [here](/articles/26_fabric_security/07_user_IAM_overview.md).
+Note: When Fabric integrates with an external authenticator, Fabric neither manages nor stores users' information; instead, users' permissions are applied based on their roles.
+For more information about User Identification and Access Management - read [here](/articles/26_fabric_security_iam/07_user_IAM_overview.md).

 ### Admin User

-By default, Fabric creates the **admin** user as the initial superuser - when initially starting - and it defines its user and password as 'admin'.
+By default, Fabric creates the **admin** user as the initial superuser when it is first started, and it defines its username and password as 'admin'.
 Fabric can also be initially started with a different initial superuser, which is not defined as admin/admin.

 - Copy the **adminInitialCredentials.template** file from the [$K2_HOME/fabric/config.template](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md) directory to the [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.

 - Change the **File Name** to **adminInitialCredentials**.

 - Edit the file and update the **User**/**Password** to the required values.
-Note that the username must only contain lowercase letters.
+Note that the username must only have lowercase letters.

-- When Fabric starts initially, the new user is created and the **adminInitialCredentials** file is deleted.
+- When Fabric starts initially, the new user is created, and the **adminInitialCredentials** file is deleted.

 - There is no need to provide a password on **adminInitialCredentials** file when the users are maintained outside of Fabric (when the **READ_ONLY_AUTHENTICATORS** parameter in the config.ini is set to true).